Urban-Hacker/DigitalHeartbeat/README.md

 A simple lightweight and minimalist status page written in pure python with no dependencies.

+A demo page can be found here: https://urban-hacker.github.io/SimpleDigitalHeartbeat/index.html

 ## Features

 * Lightweight report page.
 Pure HTML and CSS.
 No javascripts.